ochrzan/dna-factory/README.md

 * min_minor_allele_freq - lower bound for minor allele frequency for SNPs in this group
 ## Using RefSNP Data

-By default, PopFactory generates SNPs based on a continuous distribution function created from RefSNP frequency data (see snp_freq_cdf.csv for values).
+By default, dna-factory generates SNPs based on a continuous distribution function created from RefSNP frequency data (see snp_freq_cdf.csv for values).
 You can also download real RefSNP data from NIH and use it for SNP selection.
 The RefSNP dataset is very large and building a RefSNP database can take some time.
-The downloaded data is minimized to only include data useful for PopFactory and stored in a SQL database (default SQLite).
-A fullly downloaded RefSNP SQLite DB can be over 70 GB on disk.
+The downloaded data is minimized to only include data useful for dna-factory and stored in a SQL database (default SQLite).
+A fully downloaded RefSNP SQLite DB can be over 70 GB on disk.